hyperflask/flask-assets-pipeline/README.md

  - Always use `asset_url()` for your assets' urls
  - In development, the assets folder will be exposed and assets served directly from it
  - For production, you must call the build command
- - During the build, assets will be copied to the static folder with a hash in their filename (for cache busting)
+ - During the build, assets which are not part of bundles will be copied to the static folder with a hash in their filename (for cache busting)

 ```python
 assets = AssetsPipeline(app, bundles=['app.js'], assets_folder='assets')